hruffieux/bayesSYNC/README.md

 ### Authors and license

-Selima Jaoua (University of Zürich, Switzerland), Daniel Temko & Hélène Ruffieux (University of Cambridge, UK).
+Salima Jaoua (University of Zürich, Switzerland), Daniel Temko & Hélène Ruffieux (University of Cambridge, UK).

 This software uses the GPL v3 license.
 Authors and copyright are also